Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.toSingleQuotedString.multi` - Convert to single quoted strings everywhere in file
 - `quickfix.convert.toSpread` - Convert to a spread
 - `quickfix.convert.toSpread.multi` - Convert to spreads everywhere in file
+- `quickfix.convert.toSuperParameters` - Convert to using super parameters
+- `quickfix.convert.toSuperParameters.multi` - Convert to using super parameters everywhere in file
 - `quickfix.convert.toWhereType` - Convert to use 'whereType'
 - `quickfix.convert.toWhereType.multi` - Convert to using 'whereType' everywhere in file
 - `quickfix.create.class` - Create class '...'